chadkluck/serverless-sam-8ball-example/README.md

 The commands below will give you a quick hands-on approach, but the actions behind the commands are explained better in the book.

-One key to understanding SAM and eventually maybe even CodeStar is to occasionally look under the hood and gain an understanding of what is beneath as you progress.
+One key to understanding SAM is to occasionally look under the hood and gain an understanding of what is beneath as you progress.
 A lot is automatically done for you as you start out, but as you see and begin to understand the magic, and begin to craft your own code and yaml, you can wield even greater power offered by the platform.

 But, before we start tinkering under the hood, let's take it for a test drive!